Tiger II: Design

 Like all German tanks, the Tiger II had a petrol engine; in this case the same 700 PS (690 hp, 515 kW) V-12 Maybach HL 230 P30 which powered the much lighter Panther and Tiger I tanks.
 The Tiger II was under-powered, like many other heavy tanks of World War II, and consumed a lot of fuel, which was in short supply for the Germans.
 The transmission was the Maybach OLVAR OG 40 12 16 Model B, giving eight forward gears and four reverse, which drove the steering gear.
 This was the Henschel L 801, a double radius design which proved susceptible to failure.
 Transverse torsion bar suspension supported the hull on nine axles per side.
 Overlapped 800 mm diameter road wheels with rubber cushions and steel tyres rode inside the tracks.
+Late production Tiger Is received the same wheels, which were one of the few interchangeable parts between the two tanks.

 Like the Tiger I, each tank was issued with two sets of tracks: a normal "battle track" and a narrower "transport" version used during rail movement.
 The transport tracks reduced the overall width of the load and could be used to drive the tank short distances on firm ground.
 The crew were expected to change to normal battle tracks as soon as the tank was unloaded.
 Ground pressure was 0.76 kg/cm2 (10.8 psi).

 Command variant

 The command variant of the Tiger II was designated Panzerbefehlswagen Tiger Ausf.
 B. It had two versions, Sd.Kfz.
 267 and Sd.Kfz.
-268. These carried only 63 rounds of 8.8 cm ammunition to provide room to accommodate the extra radios and equipment, and had additional armour on the engine compartment.
+268. These had reduced ammunition capacity (only 63 rounds of 8.8 cm ammunition) to provide room for the extra radios and equipment, and had additional armour on the engine compartment.
 The Sd.Kfz.
 267 was to have used FuG 8 and FuG 5 radio sets, with the most notable external changes being a 2 m rod antenna mounted on the turret roof and a Sternantenne D ("Star antenna D"), mounted on an insulated base (the 105 mm Antennenfuß Nr.
 1), which was protected by a large armoured cylinder.
 This equipment was located on the rear decking in a position originally used for deep-wading equipment.
 The Sd.Kfz.
 268 used FuG 7 and FuG 5 radios with a two-metre rod antenna mounted on the turret roof and a 1.4 metre rod antenna mounted on the rear deck.